SiyiPriscaYang/BP_SSF_Decoder/README.md

 - Job Array Indices:

-  Modify #SBATCH -a 1-200 to set the range of job indices to be submitted.
-For example, if you want to run 300 jobs, change this to #SBATCH -a 1-300.
+  Modify `#SBATCH -a 1-200` to set the range of job indices to be submitted.
+For example, if you want to run 300 jobs, change this to `#SBATCH -a 1-300` or `#SBATCH -a 201-500`.

 - Maximum BP Iterations: